microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaConditionalAccessPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to delete a conditional access policy in Azure Active Directory by Id.
+This cmdlet allows an admin to delete a conditional access policy in Azure Active Directory by Id.
 Conditional access policies are custom rules that define an access scenario.

 ## Examples